-The basic water ,health and sanitation of the Nyanga community is set to significantly improve following the handover of materials to rehabilitate and build water and sanitation facilities under the USAID ’s Community Water Supply, Sanitation, Hygiene, and Natural Resources Management (C-WASH) activity, being impemented by DAPP Zimbabwe.
+The basic water ,health and sanitation of the Nyanga community is set to significantly improve following the handover of materials to rehabilitate and build water and sanitation facilities under the USAID ’s Community Water Supply, Sanitation, Hygiene, and Natural Resources Management (C-WASH) project being impemented by DAPP Zimbabwe.

 Officially handing over the equipment worth 40 thousand dollars the Provincial Water and Sanitation Sub-Committee Chairperson for Manicaland Robert Chawatama said the materials will construct or rehabilitate 83 boreholes, 45 pumps to extract water, 105 drinking troughs for animals, and 102 latrines.